Berthoud Pass

 May 9th, 1861 – Ed Berthoud leads an expedition to find a potential route for a wagon road from Golden City to the Salt Lake area.
 By May 22nd, he reported that he had found an excellent pass with an easy grade.1

-Berthoud began work on the road sometime in 1862-63.
+Work on the road began sometime in 1862-63.
 The road was built piece by piece.
 By 1873, the road had been completed to the Big Bend, and a trail extended across the pass from there to Couzens’ ranch.

 The first wagon was driven over the pass by Bill Updyke on Nov.
 18, 1874.2